 And as you type, Listary will show a list of all files on your system that match the query in real-time.
 Listary can also execute commands like “Open Folder” and “Copy Folder Path”, and you can even use Listary to quickly hop into a different folder just by typing that folder’s name.

 Some of its best features require Listary Pro, which is $20.
-But even with Listary Free, you get a lot of power and flexibility.
+But even with Listary Free, you get a lot of power and flexibility, which is one of the many reasons it makes it on to this list of the best Windows File Explorer extensions for file management.

 Back when I was a serious programmer, grepWin was one of the most useful tools I had at my disposal.
 With it, you can search through any directory tree and it will find files by matching contents with your search query (regular expression are supported).